C++/Qt Desktop App · Free & Open Source

 AlgoTrack is designed for developers who want a focused desktop app for algorithm practice tracking.
 Instead of forcing your workflow into a generic spreadsheet, it gives you fields that match the way programmers actually practice: problem name, status, difficulty, tags, platform, rating, time spent and notes.
 Because it is built as a C++/Qt desktop application, it fits naturally into a local development setup and keeps the experience fast and direct.

 The biggest advantage of a dedicated tracker is consistency.
 When every problem is logged in the same format, review becomes easier.
 You can open the app after a practice session, add the problem, mark whether it was solved or failed, tag the relevant topics and write the one or two ideas that mattered.
-Later, when you want to review dynamic programming or prepare for a graph-heavy interview, your past work is ready to filter and inspect.

-A Practical Workflow for Tracking Coding Problems
+A Practical Workflow

 Start simple.
 After each practice session, log every meaningful problem.
 Do not wait until the end of the week because the details fade quickly.
 Add the problem name, platform and difficulty first.
 Then choose a status.
-If you solved it without help, mark it solved.
-If you needed the editorial or could not finish, mark it failed or in progress.
-The label is not about pride; it is about making the next review honest.
+Next, add tags.
+Finally, write notes that your future self can understand in thirty seconds.

-How Often Should You Review Your Tracker?
+How Often Should You Review?

 Final Recommendation